-Canon 1D versus Fujifilm X-A10
+Canon 1D vs Fujifilm X-A10

-The Canon EOS-1D and the Fujifilm X-A10 are two digital cameras that were officially introduced, respectively, in September 2001 and December 2016.
+The Canon EOS-1D and the Fujifilm X-A10 are two digital cameras that were announced, respectively, in September 2001 and December 2016.
 The 1D is a DSLR, while the X-A10 is a mirrorless interchangeable lens camera.
 The cameras are based on an APS-H (1D) and an APS-C (X-A10) sensor.
-The Canon has a resolution of 4.1 megapixel, whereas the Fujifilm provides 16 MP.
+The Canon has a resolution of 4.1 megapixels, whereas the Fujifilm provides 16 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X-A10 is considerably smaller (68 percent) than the Canon 1D.
 Moreover, the X-A10 is substantially lighter (79 percent) than the 1D.
 It is worth mentioning in this context that the 1D is splash and dust resistant, while the X-A10 does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor will tend to go along with bigger and heavier lenses, although exceptions exist.
 You can compare the optics available for the two cameras in the Canon EF Lens Catalog (1D) and the Fujinon X Lens Catalog (X-A10).
 Mirrorless cameras, such as the X-A10, have moreover the advantage that they can use many lenses from other systems via adapters, as they have a relatively short flange to focal plane distance.